M-Ilyas-collab/AI-Dermatologist/README.md

 https://production-ai-dermat-guuw.bolt.host

+# How to start :
+Click on that link you have two option in web app
+1. Sign Up
+2. Continue as a guest

  ## Website Features
  **Homepage with Upload Button**  Users can upload a skin photo directly from their device.
  **Image Preview**  Shows the uploaded image before analysis so users can confirm it’s correct.